-The final tournament of the UEFA European Football Championship returns to France for a record third time in June and July 2016 – only Belgium and Italy have hosted the competition more than once.
+The final tournament of the UEFA European Championship returns to France for a record third time between 10 June and 10 July 2016 – only Belgium and Italy have hosted the competition more than once.
 The birthplace of the competition, France staged the inaugural tournament in 1960 and lifted the Henri Delaunay Cup on home turf in 1984.